laravel/docs/homestead.md

 <a name="multiple-php-versions"></a>
 ### Multiple PHP Versions

-> {note} This feature is only compatible with Nginx, it will not be compatible with Apache.
+> {note} This feature is only compatible with Nginx.

 Homestead 6 introduced support for multiple versions of PHP on the same virtual machine.
 You may specify which version of PHP to use for a given site within your `Homestead.yaml` file.
 The available PHP versions are: "5.6", "7.0", and "7.1":